openhab/openhab-docs/installation/designer.md

 The Designer is an eclipse-based IDE allowing to edit text configuration file.

-## Install
+## Installation

-To do this:
+* the latest version is available for download here: [Eclipse SmartHome Designer Downloads](https://github.com/eclipse/smarthome/blob/master/docs/documentation/community/downloads.md#designer-builds)

-* Go to the following site (it contains the latest version) : `https://github.com/eclipse/smarthome/blob/master/docs/documentation/community/downloads.md#designer-builds.`
+* get the designer for your plattform (Windows/OSX/Linux)
-* In the nightly snapshots build, click on the link: `Eclipse SmartHome Designer (Mac OSX 64bit)`, to download it in your "download" folder.
+* as the SmartHome Designer is still in development, consider selecting the nightly snapshots build

 ![](images/smarthone-designer-05.png)

-* with the finder, navigate to the `openHAB` folder we created during the OpenHab installation
+* navigate to the `openHAB` folder we created during the openHAB installation
-* create a new folder called `extra` in the `openHAB` folder
+* create a new folder called `extra`
-* move the file we have just downloaded inside this folder
+* move the downloaded file (e.g. `eclipsesmarthome-incubation-0.9.0-SNAPSHOT-designer.zip`) inside the created folder

 ## First launch of the designer